QuantEcon/imf_2024/wednesday/morning/hopenhayn.md

 is the stationary distribution of the Markov transition kernel $\Pi(\varphi, d
                                                                     \varphi)$.

-This transition kernel turns out to be *ergodic*, which means that if we simulate a cross-section of firms according to $\Pi_p$ for a large number of periods, the resulting sample (cross-section of productivities) will approach a set of IID draws from $\mu$.
+This transition kernel turns out to be *ergodic*, which means that if we simulate a cross-section of firms according to $\Pi$ for a large number of periods, the resulting sample (cross-section of productivities) will approach a set of IID draws from $\mu$.

-This allows us to compute integrals with respect to the distribution using Monte Carlo, as well as to investigate the shape and properties of the distribution.
+This allows us to

+1. compute integrals with respect to the distribution using Monte Carlo, and
+2. investigate the shape and properties of the stationary distribution.

 +++

 ### Specification of dynamics

-We specify the dynamics and entry distribution as follows.
+Before solving the model we need to specify $\Gamma$ and $\gamma$.

-The productivity kernel $\Gamma(\varphi, d \varphi')$ is given by
+We assume $\Gamma(\varphi, d \varphi')$ is given by

 $$
     \varphi_{t+1} = A_{t+1} \varphi_t